scrapy/scrapy/scrapy/trunk/docs/topics/index.rst

 Using Scrapy
 ============

-This section introduces all key concepts of Scrapy.
+This section describes all key concepts of Scrapy.

 .. toctree::
    :maxdepth: 1